 In addition to individual reports, thorough data analysis provides valuable group-level insights that can be used in the future.

 Founded in 1973, the Indian Institute of Management Bangalore (IIMB) is an acclaimed public business school (B-school).
-The institute offers a comprehensive range of post-graduate, doctoral and executive programs.
-Besides its notable academic courses, the institute facilitates research, provides consulting services, conducts seminars, educational conferences, and publishes insightful journals.
+The institute offers a comprehensive range of post-graduate, doctoral, and executive programs.
+Besides notable academic courses, the institute facilitates research, provides consulting services, conducts seminars and educational conferences, and publishes insightful journals.
 Their requirements included the need for:

 IIMB needed a dynamic end-to-end examination platform that was easily accessible and location-agnostic for learners and examiners.
 In addition, the B-school wanted a platform that would support multiple question types and exam formats without any operational hassles.